 Bear Safety

 The forested areas of Glacier National Park abound with bears.
-Knowing how to protect yourself in the bear country is essential when going for a hike to Baring Falls.
+Knowing how to protect yourself in the bear country is essential when hiking to Baring Falls.
 It’s recommended to walk in groups and have bear spray within easy reach in case of a bear attack.

 Keep a Safe Distance

-Apart from the bears, you can encounter pikas, chipmunks, foxes, and other wild animals living in Glacier.
+Apart from the bears, you can encounter pikas, chipmunks, foxes, and other wildlife of Glacier.
 Be sure to enjoy their company from a safe distance.
 The national park’s guidelines are 100 yards from bears and wolves, and 25 yards from all other animals.

 Bring Water

 A part of the Baring Falls hike is exposed to the sun.
-In summer, this might be the most challenging area of the trail.
-So be sure to stay hydrated and well protected from he sun.
+In the summer, this might be the most challenging area of the trail.
+So be sure to stay hydrated and well protected from the sun.

 Sunscreen and Hat for Summer Hike to Baring Falls